 Over the medium- and long-term, the Bay Area's housing crisis and its attendant transportation challenges could act as a significant drag on the region's future economic growth and dynamism.
-Companies will have to contend with an artificially limited employment base, potential workers will be denied access to the benefits of a highly productive regional economy, and the maxed-out transportation network could limit the growth of regional job centers.
+Companies will have to contend with an artificially limited employment base, potential workers will be denied access to the benefits of a highly productive regional economy and a maxed-out transportation network at peak hours could limit the growth of regional job centers.